Filterless Snapshot Hyperspectral Imaging using Guided Patch Diffusion: Introduction

 \section{Introduction}

 Snapshot hyperspectral cameras capture detailed spectral information about a scene at a single moment in time.
-They provide a richer representation than RGB images and are widely used for scientific detection and classification.
-Snapshot hyperspectral cameras have two coupled parts: an optical assembly that encodes a scene’s spatial and spectral information onto a photosensor, and a digital decoder that reconstructs the hyperspectral image (HSI) from the photosensor's measurement.
-They employ three general strategies to make the reconstruction problem more tractable \cite{DingWang2024}: using complex, multi-stage optics; using a color filter array on the photosensor; and/or using a photosensor that has more pixels than the spatial size of the output HSI.
+They offer a richer representation than standard RGB images and are useful for scientific detection and classification.
+Generally, these cameras have two coupled components: an optical assembly that encodes spatial and spectral information onto a photosensor, and a digital decoder that reconstructs the hyperspectral image (HSI) from the resulting measurement.
+To better condition the reconstruction problem, existing snapshot designs typically use one or more of the following strategies~\cite{DingWang2024}: complex, multi-stage optics; color filter arrays on the photosensor; and/or photosensors with more pixels than the intended HSI spatial resolution.

-In this paper, we consider the reconstruction problem for a new, minimalist scenario that is less well-posed and previously unsolved.
-That is, we aim to reconstruct a hyperspectral image of size $H\times W \times 31$ when the photosensor pixels are unfiltered (grayscale), the number of measurement pixels ($H \times W$) is \emph{equal} to the number of output pixels, and the optical assembly consists of only a single flat optic, like a diffractive optical element or a metalens.
-This scenario is interesting because being able to solve its reconstruction problem would enable a new class of snapshot hyperspectral cameras that are more compact and light-efficient.
-Even though it is severely ill-posed, there is hope that it is not impossible, because a flat optic can induce purposeful chromatic aberration (see Figure \ref{fig:render_measurement}a) that helps encode spatial-spectral information into the available measurements.
+In this paper, we explore a minimalist snapshot scenario that is less well-posed and largely underexplored.
+Our goal is to reconstruct a $H\times W\times 31$ HSI using only: (\emph{i}) a filterless panchromatic photosensor with $H \times W$ pixels, the same number of measurement pixels as output pixels; and (\emph{ii}) a single flat optic lens, such as a diffractive optical element or a metalens.
+This scenario is interesting because it could enable a new class of snapshot hyperspectral cameras with distinct trade-offs between optical and computational complexity.
+Using a single flat optic improves compactness, and removing spectral filter mosaics on the sensor increases light throughput and avoids interleaved sub-sampling.

-We introduce a model that produces high-quality reconstructions for this inverse problem, and we show that no prior model is able to do so.
-Our model operates primarily in patches, so it can be trained using small HSIs and their simulated measurements, and then deployed on arbitrarily large ones.
-In addition, our model provides useful uncertainty maps, as depicted in Figure~\ref{fig:icvl_demo}.

-Our model succeeds by combining a patch diffusion process with cross-patch, physics-based guidance using the camera's known optical response.
-We first train a conditional diffusion model that learns to map small grayscale measurement patches to a distribution of plausible hyperspectral patches.
-We then deploy this trained model to reconstruct a larger measurement by splitting it into patches, processing each patch in parallel with the diffusion model, and synchronizing the patch predictions using diffusion guidance.
-The guidance enforces that the collection of patch predictions, when stitched together, compose a full-field HSI that is optically consistent with the full-field measurement.